 Disputes over spousal support, also referred to as alimony, can be one of the most contentious aspects of a separation or divorce.
 The idea of making payments to a former partner can evoke anger and other strong emotions.
 This can become an extremely heated issue very quickly.

-At Arbesman Hamilton LLP, our clients turn to us for our pragmatic approach to family law issues, including spousal support.
+At NULaw, our clients turn to us for our pragmatic approach to family law issues, including spousal support.
 We help our clients see the big picture and focus on the end goal by helping them assess “what am I really fighting about?”
-We are forthright and will not drive up costs by taking unnecessary actions or counselling you to take a path which may prolong your dispute.
+We are forthright and will not drive up costs by taking unnecessary actions or counselling you to take a path that will prolong your dispute.
 We have assisted hundreds of clients through some of the most challenging circumstances in their lives, and have ensured their rights and interests were protected.

 Spousal support is available to both married and common-law spouses.
 Contrary to popular belief, it is not just men who pay spousal support to women.
 Women can also pay spousal support to men, and same-sex former partners to one another.
 There are all different types of spousal support arrangements, all of which tend to be arrived at contentiously.